tomvita/Breeze-Beta/README.md

 # Breeze
 A Nintendo Switch game cheating tool.

-This will start as a rewrite of the features I put into SE tools.
-As I added features to SE tools the code has become increasing hard to maintain and the UI is probably confusing for many users.
+This will start as a rewrite of the features I put into EdiZon SE.
+As I added features to EdiZon SE the code has become increasing hard to maintain and the UI is probably confusing for many users.

 I have three objectives: